whaaaley/dustindowell.com/README.md

 This project is hosted here https://dustindowell.com/

+## Todo
+[] Finish the blog.
+[] Make the apps page.
+[] Make a plugin for Facebook SDK.
+[] Add success and error ui to the contact form.
+[] Replace the Facebook SDK used for `/insights` with vanilla fetch.
+[] Find a solution for live console that retains line references in the real console.
+[] Add some notes to the readme about the plugin system, the router, and saga.
+[] Clean up `subscriptions.js`

 # Build and Develop

 Notable make targets.
 See the Makefile for a full list.